 - i.
 Dismissed - ii.
 Upheld, and the original sanction applied - iii.
-Upheld, and an alternative sanction applied complaint that no confidence can be placed in the entire disciplinary process.
+Upheld, and an alternative sanction applied

 After the appeal process has concluded, there is no further opportunity to contest a disciplinary case.
 The Statutory Complaints Procedure will only be appropriate if there is probable cause to investigate a complaint that no confidence can be placed in the entire disciplinary process.